 Some eco-friendly preventative measures can be taken to protect your garden from these pests.
 Several insect and animal predators are extremely effective at naturally counteracting some pests.
-These are lace wings, lady bugs, hover flies, caterpillar parasites, parasitic wasps and praying mantis.
+These are lace wings, lady bugs, hover flies, parasitic wasps and praying mantis.
 The pests that they pray on can include mealy bugs, mites, moth eggs, caterpillars, whiteflies, cabbage loopers, thrips, leafhoppers, flea beetles and scale insects.

 Their flowers encourage these insects to lay their eggs into grubs, aphids and other pests in the garden.
 Once the eggs hatch, the larvae feast on the host.

 Insect traps are also an option to use as a preventative measure.